 RASHPAL KAUR

-My intention, my prayer is to tenderly guide you to your inner wisdom, to come home to yourself, re-member your messy wholeness to choose to live in your joy and thrive.
+My intention, my prayer is to tenderly guide you to your inner wisdom, to come home to yourself, re-member your messy wholeness and choose a life of joy and thriving.

-I offer my experience, my passion, my commitment in supporting your journey.
+I offer my experience, my passion, and my deep commitment to support your journey.

-My spiritual journey has been one of self discipline and deconstruction, to more fully embody the divinity within, honour the roots of yoga and share wisdom from ancestors.
-Like so many I learnt to shrink to fit cultural norms and narratives, to suppress my inner wisdom, and knowing.
-By the age of ten this manifested in my body as painful tension, constriction, which led me to explore yoga asana/posture.
-Years of remembering, forgetting, remembering, resourcing through body centred explorations are now at the heart of my healing and offerings.
+My spiritual path has been one of both discipline and deconstruction; a journey of embodying divinity, and honouring the wisdom of my ancestors.
+Like many, I was taught to shrink myself to fit cultural narratives, suppressing my inner knowing.
+By the age of ten this internal dissonance showed up in my body as tension and constriction, which led me to explore yoga asana.
+Over the years, through cycles of remembering and forgetting, my healing has been shaped by body centred practices that are now at the heart of my offerings.

 Sharing the journey to cultivate awareness, come home to radical self love and remember with each conscious breath that we are all Beautifully Human.